From Old Country Bumpkin to Master Swordsman: Anime

 An anime television series adaptation was announced on August 1, 2024.
 It was produced by Passione and Hayabusa Film and directed by Akio Kazumi, with series composition by Kunihiko Okada, characters designed by Satsuki Hayasaka, who also served as chief animation director, and music composed by Yasuharu Takanashi.
-The series aired from April 5 to June 22, 2025, on the IMAnimation programming block on all ANN affiliates, including TV Asahi.
-The opening theme song is "Heroes" performed by Takanori Nishikawa, while the ending theme song is "Alright!!!" performed by Flow.
+The series aired from April 5 to June 22, 2025, on the IMAnimation programming block on TV Asahi and its affiliates.
+The opening theme song is "Heroes", performed by Takanori Nishikawa, while the ending theme song is "Alright!!!", performed by Flow.
 Amazon Prime Video is streaming the series worldwide.

-A second season was announced after the conclusion of the first, and is set to premiere in 2026.
+Following the final episode of the first season, a second season was announced, which aired from July 8 to September 23, 2026, on the IMAnimation W programming block on the same channel and its affiliates.
+The opening theme song is "Kurenai no Ha" (クレナイノハ), performed by Unicorn, while the ending theme song is "Mikansei" (未完成), performed by Blue Encount.

+Following the final episode of the second season, a third season was announced.